torbenconto/gopwd/README.md

 gopwd is a (cross platform 😁) command-line password manager written in Golang.
 It provides a secure, convenient, and portable way to store and manage your passwords.

+## Status
+Works pretty well, but still in development.
+If you find any bugs or have any feature requests, please open an issue.

+The only part of this project that is somewhat janky is the publishing and installation process (unless you just use the install script).
+The rest of the project is pretty solid.

+api features are not stable yet and not cross-platform yet, so use at your own risk.

 ## Installation Guide

 For the first class installation (unix only), `go` and `make` are required.